The Guide to Low Lint Cleanroom Wipes for Cleanroom Cleaning & Maintenance

 |Medical Device Manufacturing||Class 10,000 / ISO Class 7||Cotton, Foam, or Composites||Cut Edge|

-Sealed polyester knit cleanroom wipes are the most widely used wipes in ISO 3 cleanroom and above, both sterile and non-sterile.
+Ultrasonically sealed polyester knits (woven) cleanroom wipes are the most widely used wipes in ISO 3 cleanrooms and above, both sterile and non-sterile.
 Mini environments for pharmaceutical compounding or semiconductor manufacturing require an ultra-durable wipe with minimal residues or surfactants.
-The result of a sealed and bordered edge is a more resistive fabric to abrasion and particle shedding during use in aseptic manufacturing facilities which reduces downtime when cleaning residues and bi-products of tools and equipment.
-Specialized pattern weaves enhance the entrapment and removal of particulate on critical surfaces.
+An ultrasonic seal is more resistant to abrasion and particle shedding during use in aseptic manufacturing facilities which reduces residuals when cleaning surfaces, tools, and equipment.
+Specialized double knit pattern weaves enhance the entrapment and particulate removal.
+Multiple layers also increase sorbency.

+Ultrasonic seals prevent carbon deposits that occur during the laser sealing process.
 Critical operations require ultra-low particulate counts.
-Dry knitted or woven polyester cleanroom wipes provide the cleanest classification necessary for ISO Class 3 cleanrooms.
-Therefore, a wipe that will not tear or shed minimizes particle generation and maximizes cleanliness.
+Dry knitted woven polyester cleanroom wipes provide the cleanest classification necessary for ISO Class 3 cleanrooms.

 ISO Class 4 (Fed.
 Class 10) — ISO Class 5 (Fed.
 Class 100) Cleanroom Wipes